cybrneon/master-thesis/D_OUTPUT/WRITING/2024-10-27/241027_Skeuomorphism.md

 In 2007, Apple shook the world by announcing their take on the mobile phone.
 The iPhone had a distinct industrial style; it looked simple, minimalist and fancy compared to other mobiles at the same time.
 It brought a distinctive design that was about to inspire many other companies for the years to come.
 ### Visuals
 Based on MacOS X, iOS used lots of design cues from its desktop counterpart, all while having its own aesthetic and user experience.
+The iPhone was the first device that embraced many skeuomorphic principles in its user interface.

 ### Acoustics
 One of the most known iPhone ringtone is Marimba.